-One of the thing I love about Bali is the variety in people you find.
+One of the things I love about Bali is the variety of people you find.
 People from all around the world not only come and visit but also set up businesses here.

-Tell us about your life growing up in Mexico and how your love for food begun?
+Tell us about your life growing up in Mexico and how your love for food begin?

 It was at a very early age when I realized that I enjoyed spending my time in the restaurant of my grandparents.
 I was always very curious to see, taste, smell … Very curious to know and to understand.
 Food always meant “celebration” for me because it was the perfect excuse to get together with our loved ones, to share and to host others with the signature Mexican hospitality.

 Looking back in time, being raised up around my grandfather there was always an excuse for a gathering and the delicious food was always present along with good people.
 I also traveled a lot around México and then I realized how diverse my country was not only from a “touristic” point of view but also from a culinary perspective and that inspired me to continue searching.

 You starting cooking at a really young age.
 Can you tell us about how you became at Chef at the age of 18?